 Also known as resistance training, strength training involves varying degrees of resistance.
 Free weights, machines, and body weight are examples of resistance used for strength training1.

-It’s no secret that strength training is a vital component of fitness.
+It should come at no surprise that strength training is a vital component of fitness.
 This is easy to see once you understand the extent of the benefits strength training offers.
 Let’s take a look at some of these powerful benefits.
 You'll see why you should include strength training in your fitness routine if you aren’t already.

 Benefits of Strength Training